Lejmi/EagleEye/README.md

 ## Support

-For issues or questions, please open an issue on GitHub.
+For issues or questions, please open an issue.